cilium/cilium/Documentation/operations/upgrade.rst

 1.11.18+ Upgrade Notes
 ----------------------

-* If downgrading to Cilium version <= v1.11.1 this is possible that some long-term connections be interrupted due to missed tail calls.
+* When downgrading from 1.11.18+ to <=1.11.1 it is possible that connections are interrupted/reset.
+This should be taken into consideration during upgrade planning shall a rollback ever be necessary.

 1.11.16+ Upgrade Notes
 ----------------------